BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 * Seeds can be backed up as `ur:crypto-sskr` shares.
 * Accounts can be exported as `ur:crypto-account`.
 * Pubkeys can be exported as `ur:crypto-hdkey`.
-* Private keys can be exported as `ur-crypto-hdkey`.
+* Private keys can be exported as `ur:crypto-hdkey`.

 Blockchain Commons considers URs the gold standard for interoperability because they are both standardized and self-describing.